anonRipper/Shitkai-Shader/README.md

 # Please know that I am [completely aware of bugs related to intel and old gpus](https://github.com/Elysia-simp/Shitkai-Shader/issues/2).
 No need to bug report, I have no solutions at this time.

+# Important update

+I have begun recoding the entirety of Shitkai-v3.
+Any new issues is considered null until after the update.

 # Why?